Select Page

 Sure, you’ve got your data protection policy, your security software on every device, your ransomware incident response plan, and you know which law enforcement group to report it to.
 Maybe you’ve even scrolled through some ransomware recovery services and ransomware negotiation services.

 Prevention of RaaS attacks goes beyond general ransomware defenses.
 It involves ensuring robust system security, up-to-date patches, and backups.
 A multi-layered security approach is essential.
-Along with that, it’s crucial to have intrusion detection systems in place, which could catch the communication between a RaaS-infected system and its Command and Control server.
+So are intrusion detection systems, which can catch a communication between a RaaS-infected system and the Command and Control server.

 The legal aspect of tackling RaaS is complex.
-International law enforcement cooperation is necessary due to the global nature of these attacks.
-Despite this, tracking and prosecuting perpetrators is challenging due to the anonymity of the dark web and cryptocurrencies.
+The global nature of these attacks means it’s vital to have cooperation between law enforcement worldwide.
+But even then, tracking and prosecuting perpetrators is challenging due to the anonymity of the dark web and cryptocurrencies.

 But what if you could squash that ransomware infection risk at the very start?